Simple Carnival: Westmoreland County Man Brings 3D to Kids' Wildest Dreams

 Jeff Boller has found a way to get kids engaged in an hour-long presentation: Let them throw paper at him.

 “Three… two… one… go!”
 Boller yells from behind an iPhone-sized camera as a barrage of crumpled printer paper rains down.
 A few minutes later, his audience, clustered into the activity room of a public library in Latrobe, watches themselves projected onto a screen hurling the paper, the bombardment, directly at them now, seeming so real that a few of them flinch and turn their heads.
-Boller’s camera, a Fuji 3W, and his double-projector setup both use stereoscopic imaging, the same technology that has been thrilling moviegoers in goofy glasses from It Came from Outer Space
+Boller’s camera, a Fuji 3W, and his double-projector setup both use stereoscopic imaging, the same technology that has been thrilling moviegoers in goofy glasses from It Came from Outer Space to Gravity.

 Boller's 3D film, created and given a world premiere in the span of minutes, is just one way in which he shows the next generation of possible directors how easy and accessible the technology has become.